-Loctite Superglue is a CA glue with some additional patented ingredients to enhance the performance and durability, and a unique precision bottle which prevents any mess.
+Loctite Superglue is a CA glue with some additional patented ingredients to enhance the performance and durability, and a unique precision bottle that prevents any mess.

 Unique flexible, impact resistant formula

-Loctite have overcome this problem by adding a patented rubber additive to the formula.
-While the exact ingredient is a trade secret, the effect is that the glue is better able to deal with vibrations, stress and movement than other CA glues.
+Loctite has overcome this problem by adding a patented rubber additive to the formula.
+While the exact ingredient is a trade secret, the effect is that the glue is better able to deal with vibrations, stress, and movement than other CA glues.